Axiom A versus Newhouse phenomena for Benedicks-Carleson toy models: Introduction

 \section{Introduction}

-Uniform hyperbolicity has been a long standing paradigm of complete dynamical description: any dynamical system such that the tangent bundle over its Limit set (the accumulation points of any orbit) splits into two complementary subbundles which are uniformly forward (respectively backward) contracted by the tangent map can be completely described from a geometrical and topological point of view.
+Uniform hyperbolicity (Smale's Axiom A property) has been a long standing paradigm of complete dynamical description: any dynamical system such that the tangent bundle over its limit set (i.e., the set of accumulation points of all orbits) splits into two complementary subbundles which are uniformly forward (respectively backward) contracted by the tangent map can be completely described from a geometrical and topological point of view.

-Nevertheless, uniform hyperbolicity is a property less universal than it was initially thought: {\em there are open sets in the space of dynamics containing only non-hyperbolic systems.} Actually, Newhouse showed that for smooth surface diffeomorphisms, the unfolding of a {\em homoclinic tangency} (a non transversal intersection of stable and unstable manifolds of a periodic point) generates open sets of diffeomorphisms such that their Limit set is non-hyperbolic (see \cite{N1}, \cite{N2}, \cite {N3}).
+Nevertheless, uniform hyperbolicity is a property less universal than it was initially thought: {\em there are non-empty open sets in the space of dynamics containing only non-hyperbolic systems.} Actually, Newhouse showed that for smooth surface diffeomorphisms, the unfolding of a {\em homoclinic tangency} (a non transversal intersection of stable and unstable manifolds of a periodic point) generates non-empty open sets of diffeomorphisms whose limit sets are non-hyperbolic (see \cite{N1}, \cite{N2}, \cite {N3}).